Today • Islamic Date -

 3. The fast is broken with dates and water, as per the Sunnah of Prophet Muhammad (PBUH).

-5. Special nightly prayers called Tarawih are offered, during which the Quran is often recited in its entirety.
+5. Special nightly prayers called Taraweeh are offered, during which the Quran is often recited in its entirety.

-These Ramadan facts offer insights into why this month is a cornerstone of Islamic life.
+These Ramadan facts offer insights into why this month is such an important part of Islamic life.

 The Definition of Sawm and Why Do We Observe It